dd32/td-gh-ex/readme.txt

 4. Complete all of the required inputs on the Catch Box Options page (in the WP admin panel) and click "Save Changes".

 == Changelog ==

+Version 1.5
+* Added Polish translation pl_PL.po and pl_PL.mo
+* Fixed Footer widget issues in Mobile devices when using 3 footer areas (Reported By Tim)

 Version 1.4
 * Added Spanish translation es_ES.po and es_ES.mo